14 Reasons You Might Go Broke in Retirement

 You Don't Consider State Taxes

-Your retirement savings drawdown strategy is in place, primarily based on federal tax rules.
+So let’s say your retirement savings drawdown strategy is in place, primarily based on federal tax rules.
 But have you considered how state and local taxes will hit your retirement nest egg?
 Depending on where you live, high state income taxes, state and local sales taxes or property taxes – or a combination of all three – could eat up your hard-earned savings quickly.
-Thirteen states even tax Social Security benefits.
+Twelve states even tax Social Security benefits.

 Do your research, consider friends and family in the equation and consult our handy State-by-State Guide to Taxes on Retirees.

-It’s part of raising a family: You want to give your children a leg up by helping with college tuition or contributing to a down payment on their first home.
-But you can’t always be The First Bank of Mom & Dad.
-Your own financial security should be your priority.
+It’s a natural part of raising a family to want to be helpful: You’d like to give your children and grandchildren a leg up by contributing to a down payment on their first home or helping them with tuition bills.
+But you can’t be the Bank of Mom & Dad forever, particularly if it puts your own financial security at risk.

 “One of the most common financial mistakes parents make is funding their child’s education before taking care of their own retirement needs,” says Schwab-Pomerantz.
 “The point is that you won’t be of much use to your child or anyone else in the future if you can’t take care of yourself.
 So as long as you’re saving enough for your own retirement, then by all means help your kids with college.
 But if you’re paying for college at the expense of your own retirement savings, remember that there are many ways to cover the cost of college including financial aid, grants, student loans and scholarships.
 But there aren’t any scholarships for retirement.”